accack/WebPrimer/PITCHME.md

 ---

 HTML & CSS - Useful tools & Concepts
-### #2: An Introduction to Chrome DevTools (Console & JQuery)
+### #2: An Introduction to Chrome DevTools (Console)

 The Console tab/window in DevTool:

 1. Displays details of any problems when loading the page
-2. Allows you to query the page (and run commands against it), using something called "JQuery".
+2. Allows you to query the page (and run commands against it), using JavaScript and "JQuery".

 +++

 ### Exercise

-* With your page loaded, open the DevTools Console, and type in `$('head')`.
+* With your page loaded, open the DevTools Console, and type in `document.getElementByTag('head')`
 * Experiment with other elements on the page.

 ---